Roger Casement: America and Germany

 Casement spent most of his time in Germany seeking to recruit an Irish Brigade from among more than 2,000 Irish prisoners-of-war taken in the early months of the war and held in the prison camp of Limburg an der Lahn.
 His plan was that they would be trained to fight against Britain in the cause of Irish independence.
-American Ambassador to Germany James W. Gerard mentioned the effort in his memoir "Four Years in Germany": The Germans collected all the soldier prisoners of Irish nationality in one camp at Limburg not far from Frankfurt a.
-M. There efforts were made to induce them to join the German army.
+Fifty-two of the 2,000 prisoners volunteered for the Brigade.
+Contrary to German promises, they received no training in the use of machine guns, which at the time were relatively new and unfamiliar weapons.
+An anonymous but detailed account of Casement's unwelcoming reception at the camp appears in The Literary Digest.
+American Ambassador to Germany James W. Gerard mentioned the effort in his memoir "Four Years in Germany": The Germans collected all the soldier prisoners of Irish nationality in one camp at Limburg not far from Frankfurt a[m].
+M[ain].
+There efforts were made to induce them to join the German army.
 The men were well treated and were often visited by Sir Roger Casement who, working with the German authorities, tried to get these Irishmen to desert their flag and join the Germans.
 A few weaklings were persuaded by Sir Roger who finally discontinued his visits, after obtaining about thirty recruits, because the remaining Irishmen chased him out of the camp.

-On 27 December 1914 Casement signed an agreement in Berlin to this effect with Arthur Zimmermann in the German Foreign Office, renouncing all his titles in a letter to British Foreign Secretary dated 1 February 1915.
-Fifty-two of the 2000 prisoners volunteered for the Brigade.
-Contrary to German promises, they received no training in the use of machine guns, which at the time were relatively new and unfamiliar weapons.
+On 27 December 1914, Casement signed an agreement in Berlin with Arthur Zimmermann in the German Foreign Office, renouncing all his titles in a letter to the British Foreign Secretary dated 1 February 1915.

 During World War I, Casement is known to have been involved in the German-backed plan by Indians to win their freedom from the British Raj, the "Hindu–German Conspiracy", recommending Joseph McGarrity to Franz von Papen as an intermediary.
 The Indian nationalists may also have followed Casement's strategy of trying to recruit prisoners of war to fight for Indian independence.

 Both efforts proved unsuccessful.
 In addition to finding it difficult to ally with the Germans while held as prisoners, potential recruits to Casement's brigade knew they would be liable to the death penalty as traitors if Britain won the war.
 In April 1916, Germany offered the Irish 20,000 Mosin–Nagant 1891 rifles, ten machine guns and accompanying ammunition, but no German officers; it was a fraction of the quantity of the arms Casement had hoped for, with no military expertise on offer.